kik-kik/Erlang/erlang_notes.md

 ## Variables (kind of)
 - Can only be bound once (they are immutable).
 Start with a capital letter.
+- `\_` / underscore is the _don't care variable_.
+It does not store the value that would usually be placed there.
+- `\_` is always seen as unbound and acts as a wildcard for pattern matching.
 ## Function Clauses
 - Functions are identified by their name and the number of arguments they take.
 - Pattern matching is used to match the clause, order is important because the first match wins.